-- From 2007-10, the binational Sugar Island Monitoring Workgroup undertook intensive monitoring in the St. Marys River and concluded that the EEWWTP is not a source of ongoing elevated E. coli bacteria levels or debris/garbage to the St. Marys River.
-Laboratory analysis confirmed that floating material was predominantly comprised of algae, detritus and pollen, and a significant source of E. coli bacteria is believed to be stormwater runoff on both sides of the river. - Since 2010, there have been no reported occurrences of floating masses in the Bellevue Marine Park area (previously thought to be from the sediment).
+• From 2007-10, the binational Sugar Island Monitoring Workgroup16 undertook intensive monitoring in the St. Marys River and concluded that the EEWWTP is not a source of ongoing elevated E. coli bacteria levels or debris/garbage to the St. Marys River.
+Laboratory

+• Since 2010, there have been no reported occurrences of floating masses in the Bellevue Marine Park area (previously thought to be from the sediment).
 Contaminated sediment in the vicinity of the park and downstream has been/is being assessed by the Sediment Technical Team (see Action NPS-1 and Action NPS-2).